 Your quirky neighbor left you his entire fortune in his will.
-You don't quite know what you expected, but it consists of a rather small house with two rooms.
+You don't quite know what to expected, but it consists of a rather small house with two rooms.
 Curiously, the rooms have names, RoomA and RoomB.
-You are surprised, but a house is a house, so you decide to throw a party in RoomB to celebrate you new status of homeowner.
+You are surprised, but a house is a house, so you decide to throw a party in one of the rooms to celebrate your new status of homeowner.